dereckpiche/chess_bot/README.md

-# chessEngine
+# ChessEngine

-Date of completion: January 06, 2022.
+Date of completion: January 07, 2022.
 Creator: Dereck Piche.

 The computing core of this basic chess engine is located in the ChessEngine.py file.